websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-forms-with-objects.md

 # Using Forms with Objects

-All Liferay Objects are integrated with the Forms application, so you can design forms for receiving user input and creating Object entries.
+Liferay Objects are integrated with the Forms application, so you can design forms for receiving user input and creating Object entries.
 To do this, first add a new form and configure it to use the Objects storage type.
-Then, select the desired Object, design your form, and map its fields to the selected Object's fields.
+Then select the desired Object, design your form, and map its fields to the selected Object's fields.

 ```{note}
 All Forms features are supported for Objects, including rules and validations.
 However, users cannot map Object relationships to form fields.
 See [Designing Object Layouts](./creating-and-managing-objects/designing-object-layouts.md) for how to create custom layouts that include Object relationships.